Instant Pot Mashed Potatoes

 - Parmesan.
 I adore the salty-sharpness that the final sprinkle of Parm on top of the mashed potatoes adds.
 I have a suggested amount, but feel free to be more liberal if you like.

-How to Cook Potatoes in the Pressure Cooker (a.k.a.
+How to Cook Potatoes in a Pressure Cooker (a.k.a.
 Instant Pot):

 - You can certainly boil the potatoes on the stove the traditional way, but I’m loving my Instant Pot.
 The potatoes cook in just 8 minutes of pressure, and considering that it usually takes about three times that for a large pot of water to boil on my stove, I am all for the time savings.
 Further, by outsourcing the mashed potatoes to the Instant Pot, you’ll save a valuable burner on your stove on the day of the big feast.